dwjbosman/vscode_esp32/README.md

 # Tutorial

+## Initial steps

     1. Install VSCode and Docker
     2. Install the remote docker extension in VSCode
     3. Go into the .devcontainer folder of this repo

+There are two version available.
+One based on ESP IDF v3.3 and one based on ESP IDF v4.0beta1.

+## ESP IDF v3.3

     3. Run "make pull_hub" to get the EPS32 tooling image from Docker hub, or run "make image" to locally build the docker image containing the tooling (this will take quite a long time!)
     4. First plug in the ESP32 device (otherwise /dev/ttyUSB won't be available in the container).
     5. Go into the .devcontainer folder of this repo and run ./ex_bash (this creates the container and mounts your home dir inside the container)

+## ESP IDV v4.0 beta1

+    3. Run "make pull_hub_v4" to get the EPS32 tooling image from Docker hub, or run "make image_v4" to locally build the docker image containing the tooling (this will take quite a long time!)
+    4. First plug in the ESP32 device (otherwise /dev/ttyUSB won't be available in the container).
+    5. Go into the .devcontainer folder of this repo and run
+       <pre>SOURCE_IMAGE="planetbosman/esp32_vscode_v4" ./ex_bash</pre>

+       This creates the container and mounts your home dir inside the container.

+## Final steps

     6. Add the following to: ~/.config/Code/User/globalStorage/ms-vscode-remote.remote-containers/imageConfigs/planetbosman%2fesp32_vscode.json <BR>

 <BR>
     Note replace workspacefolder path to the path of the example project in this repo.
 <BR>